Bar chord: Technique and application

 The above shows D major in open "C" shape form and A major in open "G" shape form.
 In the example above, the "C" shape offers an alternative voicing to the open D major and to the "A" shaped D major in fifth position.
 Variations of the basic major and minor triad chords can also be formed using the barred chord as their foundation.
-For example, the open Cadd9 shape can be used in its C shape barre form up the guitar neck, as desired.
+For example, the open Cadd9 shape can be used in its C shape bar form up the guitar neck, as desired.

 CAGED System

-The CAGED system is an acronym for the chords C, A, G, E, and D. This acronym is shorthand for the use of barre chords that can be played anywhere on the fret board as described above.
-Some guitar instructors use it to teach students the open chords that can work as barre chords across the fret board.
-By replacing the nut with a full barre, a player can use the chord shapes for C, A, G, E, and D anywhere on the fret board to play any major chord in any key.
+The CAGED system is an acronym for the chords C, A, G, E, and D. This acronym is shorthand for the use of bar chords that can be played anywhere on the fret board as described above.
+Some guitar instructors use it to teach students the open chords that can work as bar chords across the fret board.
+By replacing the nut with a full bar, a player can use the chord shapes for C, A, G, E, and D anywhere on the fret board to play any major chord in any key.